 Finally, I used a really fun cake comb, it’s called the Wave, to create this fun textured design on the buttercream.
 It’s from NY Cake and super simple to use.
 Apply a thick layer of buttercream and, much like an icing smoother, smooth the buttercream with the comb. make sure you clean the comb after each pass to prevent any buttercream dragging and to give super sharp lines.

-Preheat oven to 350 degrees and prepare two 8-inch round cake pans.
+Preheat the oven to 350 degrees and prepare two 8-inch round cake pans with non-stick baking spray and parchment paper.

 In the bowl of a stand mixer cream butter, oil, and sugar on high for 2 minutes with the whisk attachment.